rhyslwells/Data-Archive/content/standardised/Regularisation of Tree based models.md

 These hyperparameters restrict the growth of the tree, preventing it from becoming too complex.

-For [[Ensemble model]] methods like Random Forests and Gradient Boosting, additional regularization techniques like
+For [[Model Ensembling]] methods like Random Forests and Gradient Boosting, additional regularization techniques like

 - subsampling,
 - bootstrap sampling,